akshay-abraham/Quantalink/DEVLOG.md

 # Quantalink Portfolio - Development Log

+## Version 2.4: Animation & SEO Polish (`2a5d934`)

+This version focused on refining the user experience through smoother animations, improved game feel, and a final, comprehensive SEO overhaul to maximize the portfolio's visibility and social media presence.

+---

+### 🔹 Animation & Interaction Refinements

+*   **Smoother Ghost Movement:** The ghost's AI and physics were significantly refined to make its movement feel less chaotic and more deliberate.
+    *   **Longer, Graceful Dashes:** The "swoosh" animation was smoothed out by reducing friction, allowing the ghost to perform long, unsettling glides across the screen.
+    *   **Less Frequent Direction Changes:** The time the ghost spends in its "stalking" state was increased, making its behavior feel more patient and menacing.

+*   **Persistent Cat Interaction:** The cat's interaction model was finalized.
+    *   **No Dismiss on Click:** The cat is no longer dismissed when clicked, making it a persistent companion until the game is played again.
+    *   **"Meow" on Hover & Click:** The "Meow!" speech bubble now appears on both hover and click, making the cat more consistently responsive and interactive.

+*   **Improved Game Feel:**
+    *   **Larger Reset Button:** The "Reset" button in the game's failure state was enlarged for better usability and a clearer call to action.

+---

+### 🔹 SEO Enhancements

+*   **Twitter Card Metadata:** Added comprehensive Open Graph and Twitter-specific meta tags (`twitter:card`, `twitter:title`, etc.) to the root layout.
+This ensures that links shared on social media generate rich, properly formatted preview cards.
+*   **Optimized Page Titles:** The titles for the `/about`, `/projects`, and `/skills` pages were made more descriptive and keyword-rich to improve their visibility and ranking in search engine results.

+---

 ## Version 2.3: The Quantum Pet Update (`b013a94`)

 Version 2.3 marks a significant evolution of the portfolio's interactive elements, transforming the "Quantum Conundrum" from a simple thought experiment into a fully-fledged mini-game and introducing a persistent, interactive "page pet" whose existence is determined by the game's outcome.